smitbhatt20/Splunk-Enterprise-Security-ESS---SPL-Query-and-Detection-Engineering/aws-detection-notes.md

 | table _time user src_ip src_geolocation host action
 | sort -_time
 ```
+---

+## 3. Stale Authentication Credentials

+Stale credentials are active credentials that haven't been used for an extended period.
+Query pending - typically built as a lookup of last-auth timestamps against an inactivity threshold (e.g. 90 days).
 ### Cross-reference against IAM status
 Flag logins from terminated/inactive accounts.